 7 Reasons why you need to Relocate as a GP to New Zealand

 New Zealand frequently tops ‘most liveable’ surveys.
-New Zealand was rate 2nd in the world for work / life balance in HSBC’s 2015 expat survey and Auckland came third in the Top Ten Liveable cities in 2016.
+New Zealand was rated 9th for Quality of Life in a 2020 Numbeo survey, with the UK at number 23.
+Auckland topped the list in the World’s most liveable cities in 2021.
 New Zealand is a well developed country with a high quality of life which comes from the laid-back lifestyle, friendly locals, positive work-life balance and short commuting time.

 Safe, friendly place to bring up a family

-New Zealand was ranked as the 3rd safest country in the 2015 Global Peace Index.
-There’s not even any dangerous wildlife to contend with.
+New Zealand was ranked as the 2nd safest country in the 2021 Global Peace Index.
+There’s not even any dangerous wildlife to contend with!

 Leading Education System